 When you work with the plumbing experts at Plumb Pro® you get so much more for your hard-earned money.
 We perform a free plumbing inspection with every plumbing repair service, so we can be sure that we’re not missing anything that you may want to repair while we’re on site.
 We’re upfront and transparent with our estimates and invoicing, so you’ll know ahead of time what you’ll be charged, and that you’re getting the best rate possible.

 Be sure to ask about our Lifetime Protection Plan.
 If you’re a business owner, our service agreements will cover the regular plumbing and maintenance that your business requires for a fair price.
 You can just set it and forget it!

-Whether it’s your well pump, or something else, you can count on the team at Plumb Pro® for expert residential and commercial plumbing service in Charleston, Columbia, Ladson, and Lexington, and the surrounding areas.
+Whether it’s your well pump, or something else, you can count on the team at Plumb Pro® for expert residential and commercial plumbing service in Charleston and the surrounding areas.
 Contact us here or give us a call to schedule your appointment!